DanC2001/MTRX2700_MajorProject/README.md

       Other responsibilities: Servos, documentation

 # User instructions
-* Set input values by changing lines xxx in main.c
+* Can optionally alter the server range and resolution by altering values defined in "servo.h", found in Demo folder
 * Run the program to ensure input values are within range for each module
 * When stopping and restarting the program, press the reset button on the HCS12 board to ensure full functionality
 * main.c consists only of functions to initialise and set up each module and to begin scanning

 # Modules
 ## PWM & Servomotors
+      Location: Demo > servos.h

       High Level Code Information:
             * The functions for the PWM and servos module can be found in Servo.c and main.c
             * This module takes a duty cycle and period input value and generates a square wave PWM signal based on these values